Houston's Jazz Envoys Describe A Vibrant Scene Deluged, And Worry For Its Future

 There's a strong pipeline from HSPVA to jazz conservatory programs.
 Several years ago, alumni established DocFest, a reunion concert that raises money for the Helen and Bob Morgan Jazz Scholarship Fund at the New School in New York.
 This year's DocFest, featuring keyboardist Bob James, was originally scheduled for this Friday, and had to be postponed.

-But Warren Snead, the current director of jazz studies at HSPVA, said that school was scheduled to resume on Sept.
+But Warren Sneed, the current director of jazz studies at HSPVA, said that school was scheduled to resume on Sept.
 11. "I've heard from my principal that there was some minor flooding but nothing that wasn't manageable," he said.

-Snead, who lives south of Meyerland, has been keeping track of students and former students, some of whom have endured serious flooding.
+Sneed, who lives south of Meyerland, has been keeping track of students and former students, some of whom have endured serious flooding.
 "If you live in Houston, you're going to know somebody who was affected by the flood," he said.
 (Chris Walker, one of the alums who started DocFest, lives in a neighborhood that received mandatory evacuation orders.)

-Still, Snead spoke with resilient understatement on the city's recovery.
+Still, Sneed spoke with resilient understatement on the city's recovery.
 "I don't see a mass exodus of musicians or anything like that," he said.
 "There really is a cool vibe in the city about working together and getting things back on track."

 Moreno, among others, echoed this sentiment.
 "The city's going to bounce back, there's no doubt about it," he said.
 "Some of my friends in Houston have been going out and doing what they can to help."

-Note: This article originally misspelled the surname of Warren Sneed.